urbit/urbit.org-reloaded/content/grants/persisent-memory.md

 To facilitate restoring the persistent memory arena from durable block storage, we reserve two pages at the beginning of the file for metadata storage.
 This does not limit us to a page for metadata, we may commit metadata objects alongside our stored data, and reference it from a page.
 A metadata page contains a counter and a checksum of the page's contents.
 The page with a valid checksum and the more recent counter is used to load the data.

-To atomically commit writes since the last commit to durable storage, we simply `msync()` (note: and `fsync()` or is that implied by `msync()`?) each dirty page.
+To atomically commit writes since the last commit to durable storage, we simply `msync()` each dirty page.
 If all syncs succeed, we know that data in these pages is durably persisted to disk.
 We may now safely write a new metadata page to whichever metadata page is not in use.
 Once this too successfully `msync`s, our writes are durably committed.

 ### When to commit